paidiver/paidiverpy/README.md

     cd paidiverpy
     ```

 2. (Optional) Create a Python virtual environment to manage dependencies separately from other projects.
-For example, using `mamba`:
+For example, using `conda`:

     ```bash
-    mamba init
+    conda init

     # Command to restart the terminal.
 This command may not be necessary if mamba init has already been successfully run before
     exec bash

-    mamba env create -f environment.yml
+    conda env create -f environment.yml
-    mamba activate Paidiverpy
+    conda activate Paidiverpy
     ```

 3. (Optional) For JASMIN or DSP users, you also need to install the environment in the Jupyter IPython kernel.
 Execute the following command: